stephnr/electron-angular-boilerplate/README.md

-# League_Companion
+# Electron-Boilerplate
-A Mac/Windows application built in Electron as a companion application to League of Legends
+A template for Electron projects to build/publish Mac/Windows/Linux compatible applications